The Emerald Triangle | Thailand, Laos, Cambodia

 Visa Info & Notes

-Your passport should be valid for a minimum period of 6 months from the date of entry and you may be refused entry if your passport is damaged, in poor condition or does not have at least 2 blank pages remaining.
+Passport: Your passport should be valid for a minimum period of 6 months from the date of entry into Vietnam and Cambodia.
+You may be refused entry if your passport is damaged, in poor condition or does not have at least 2 blank pages remaining.

 Accommodation: all choices fall into the comfortable 3* range and are en-suite and air-conditioned with, where possible, pools.
 We have posted a selection of sample accommodation on the lefthand hotel tab but please note that as we try and avoid the larger hotels, availability, in high season particularly, means we use several options in each destination.